mysteriesunsolved/MovieViewer/README.md

 - [x] List anything else that you can get done to improve the app functionality!
 - I added a UISwitch through which the user can switch between the tableView and collectionView
-- User can also search through an overview
+- The user can also search using words from an overview
-- User can view the language of the film in the detail movie controller
+- The user can view the language of the film in the detail movie controller (since I noticed some weren't english)

 ## Video Walkthrough